 Vista Ridge Trail to Cairn Basin is a 7.7 mile lightly trafficked loop trail located near Rhododendron, Oregon that features beautiful wild flowers and is rated as difficult.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from July until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from July until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Directions from Hood River: Travel south on Highway 281 for approximately 13 miles.
 Turn right at the sign for Dee/Lost Lake.
 Immediately bear left, following signs for Lost Lake.
 After eight miles, turn left onto Road 18 (Lolo Pass) and continue for an additional three miles.
 Turn left again on road 16.
 After 5.5 miles, turn right onto Road 1650 and follow to the trailhead.
 Caution: the last 0.5 mile of road is very rough.